astroidmail/astroid-plugin-avatar/README.md

 -	instead of gravatar the avatars will be retreived from libravatar if the library python3-libravatar is installed

--	the images are persistet to not be retrieved again
+-	the images are persisted to not be retrieved again

 -	the url is a base64 url containing all image data (out of security reasons)